olifink/Android-EmbeddedEditorExample/README.md

 - open up an external browser to load the reporting page
 - starting a new activity with a WebView embedded

-> Always make sure include your correct AppId as part of the URL parametersm otherwise
+> Always make sure include your correct AppId as part of the URL parameters, otherwise
 > we might feel free to ignore your feedback.
 To obtain the credentials for an application,
 > please visit http://developer.here.com/plans to register with HERE.